jido/Arcadam/Quirks.md

 # Quirks and differences

-Although the Arcdown syntax is superficially very similar to AsciiDoc with Markdown links, there are some important differences.
+Although the Arcadam syntax is superficially very similar to AsciiDoc with Markdown links, there are some important differences.

 ## Links and macros

 AsciiDoc can recognise a hyperlink as such; the text of the link is added after the URI in square brackets `[]`.

-Arcdown prefers following the Markdown convention of putting the text of the link before the URI:
+Arcadam prefers following the Markdown convention of putting the text of the link before the URI:

 ```
 [This is the text to click](https://example.com)
 ```

-Since macros, directives etc. of AsciiDoc rely on a link-like syntax a lot of features are written differently in Arcdown.
+Since macros, directives etc. of AsciiDoc rely on a link-like syntax a lot of features are written differently in Arcadam.

-This table shows Arcdown syntax compared to AsciiDoc:
+This table shows Arcadam syntax compared to AsciiDoc:

 | feature                | linking it             | set target                             | AsciiDoctor
 |------------------------|------------------------|----------------------------------------|--